vg-json-data/sm-json-data/strats.md

 ### Leave Spinning

-A `leaveSpinning` exit condition represents that Samus can spin jump through the door with a certain amount of momentum, and possibly with blue speed, depending on the length of available runway and short-charging skill assumption.
+A `leaveSpinning` exit condition represents that Samus can spin jump through a horizontal transition with a certain amount of momentum, and possibly with blue speed, depending on the length of available runway and short-charging skill assumption.
 This exit condition applies to jumps from a runway disconnected from the door (e.g. below a ledge in front of the door).
 It should only be applied in cases where there is flexibility to exit at a wide range of positions between the top and bottom of the doorway.
+It should also only be applied where there is air physics at the door.

 The `leaveSpinning` object has the following properties: